erbilnas/junibot/README.md

 If you encounter any issues:

-1. Ensure Microsoft Edge is installed
+1. Ensure all dependencies are properly installed
 2. Verify your CallMeBot API key is correct
 3. Check your internet connection
 4. Make sure your WhatsApp number is in the correct format
+5. Check the console for error messages

 ## License